-November 7, 2023 - 4:00pm PST - 5:15pm PST - "Fearless Female Founders: How Women Lead and Market" for Barristers Solo & Small Firm Section for the Bar Association of San Francisco
+February 6, 2024 - 4:00pm PST - 5:15pm PST - "Fearless Female Founders: How Women Lead and Market" for Barristers Solo & Small Firm Section for the Bar Association of San Francisco

 Join us for a lively conversation led by female founders of law firms in the SF Bay Area as they discuss what it means to be a female law firm owner and leader, and how gender and race impact the way they lead, market, and manage their teams.
+Registration information coming soon.
 Panelists include:

 Lindsey S. Mignano, SSM

 Moderator: Courtney Brown, Law Offices of Mary Catherine Wiederhold